prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 # Week 7 - Nondestructive editing & image composite

-## Make me look good!
+## Fundation of Design for Layout & Composition

-To make an image look good, we will first go over the **Fundation of Design for Layout & Composition**.
+To make an image look good, we will first go over the Fundation of Design for Layout & Composition.

 <YouTube
   title="Beginning Graphic Design: Layout & Composition"